Lonnie Tristan Lovell-Renteria, MA, LMHCA Executive Director

-Maria-Jose Soerens, M.A., LMHC, Director of COmmunity Initiatives
+Maria-Jose Soerens, M.A., LMHC, Founder of Puentes.
+Director of COmmunity Initiatives

 Maria-José (Coté) serves as the Director of Community Initiatives and is the founder of Puentes.
 Maria-Jose is a licensed mental health counselor with vast experience working with undocumented migrants and their families in a clinical setting.
 An immigrant herself, she came from Chile at age 25 and lives in South Park, Seattle, with her husband and their son.
 Maria-Jose conducts research on undocumented immigrants' narratives of suffering, writing academically on cultural psychology and migration studies.
 She speaks and writes often on immigration and mental health, and the role of communities in fostering social transformation.
 She is a fellow at the Washington Equal Justice Community Leadership Academy.